 How much does a session cost?

 The standard rate is £60 per session.
 If you are struggling to afford this, speak to our counsellors who may be able to work out an individual plan which fits within your budget.

 Sessions are a standard 50 minutes in length.

 What happens if I miss a session?

 We ask that 24 hours notice be given if you are unable to make your session, in this event a full refund will be given.
 If you are not able to cancel within this timeframe, we will be unable to rebook your slot and as such payment may be required.

 How do I book a counselling session?

-You can book a session by clicking on the links which can be found on the counselling page (insert link).
+You can book a session by clicking on the links which can be found on the counselling page.
 We have listed all of our counsellors individually, so just choose the one you would like to speak to and click on the link.
-You can also book by by emailing
+You can also book by by visiting our Help Centre.

 What if I don’t like my counsellor?